 Floors including sub-floors

 Repair category 1

-Notes There are some creaking floorboards under foot.
+Notes No significant defects evident.

+There is a cracked tile in the bathroom.

 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

 Internal joinery and kitchen fittings

 Repair category 1

-Notes No significant defects evident.
+Notes The kitchen door has been removed.